 Please check if the expected "," delimiter is used in the CSV file.

-Also note that the imported file may contain additional columns not present in the existing table.
+The imported file may also contain additional columns not present in the existing table.
 In that case, the columns from the imported table will be added to the existing table.

-Table and column names are limited to contain only alphanumeric characters.
+Table and column names can contain only alphanumeric characters.
 Dash and

 underscores are allowed.
 Column names must not start or end with dash -